 For the Attack strategy, the agent will choose either ad-hominem attacks, e.g., blaming the topic-initiator for the problems, or pointing out flaws with this issue, that have been identified as described in section 4.2.
 Flaws include pre-conditions that are not likely to be met, negative outcomes, and lack of necessary commitments from participating agents.
 The agents also compare the plans unfavorably with higher-utility options.
-No possible solutions are presented to the flaws in this mode.
-Choice of objection is currently random, with a preference to avoid repeating objections when new objections are available.
+No possible solutions are presented to the flaws.

 In the Negotiate strategy, the same flaws are used, but as well as stating the problems, the agents may also choose to propose solutions.
-The same random choice of these options is used as negotiate, though agents also tend to work on the biggest flaw first.

 In the Advocate strategy, agents will talk about the high-utility outcomes, and will also address any mentioned flaws.
-They will also offer and solicit commitments from others.
+They will also offer and solicit commitments.

 The negotiation is considered successful when all participants make a positive commitment towards an issue.
-The agents will make a negative commitment when their trust towards one of the participants drops below a certain threshold.
+The agents will make a negative commitment when entering the failure strategy.
 Once commitments have been made to an issue, the agents will attempt to disengage from the meeting and move on to other tasks on their action agenda.